litixsoft/baboon-frontend/README.md

     $ bower install baboon-frontend

-The bower module includes only the lib with the directives and services.
-We are currently working on a yeoman generator for scaffolding a complete app.
+The module includes the lib with the directives and services.

 ## Documentation